vibeus/vibe-website/content/blog/the-whiteboard-for-cooperative-learning/index.md

 author: Vibe Team
 date: 2020-05-11
 tags: ["interactive whiteboard", "the whiteboard", "cooperative learning"]
-description: Technology in the classroom aids students in learning.
-Our interactive whiteboards can be used by teachers in the classroom to express ideas and concepts to students.
-These smart boards are well-suited for STEM classrooms that exist to engage and challenge students in learning.
+description: Use Vibe's interactive whiteboard in school to express ideas and concepts to students.
+Vibe smart boards are idea for STEM classrooms that engage and challenge students.
 draft: false
 ---